-The situation is currently life-threatening, especially in northern Kenya, many parts of Somalia, southern Ethiopia and northern Uganda.
-The lack of rain is a silent disaster for the people in East Africa.
-The situation is dramatic: the soil is far too dry to grow crops or vegetables.
+The situation is still life-threatening, especially in northern Kenya, many parts of Somalia, southern Ethiopia and northern Uganda.
+In the past years, the lack of rain was a disaster for the people in East Africa.
+In parts of the region, good rainfall between January and February 2024 has now supported the development of vegetation and most surface water resources.
+Forecasts for March to May 2024 also indicate that above-average rainfall can be expected in many areas.
+However, the consequences of the severe drought are dramatic.
+The soil was far too dry to grow cereals or vegetables.
 For smallholder families, this means no harvest and not enough to eat.
-Many pastoralist families have already lost up to 70 percent of their livestock –which is often their only source of income and their livelihood.
+Many pastoralist families have already lost up to 70% of their livestock – which is often their only source of income and their livelihood.
 As a result, they can no longer afford to buy food at the markets.
-The situation is exacerbated by the sharp rise in global food prices.
-Many millions of lives are threatened by hunger.
+The sharp rise in global food prices has exacerbated the situation.It remains to be seen whether the rainfall forecasts will improve market supply and thus lower food prices.
+Many millions of lives are still threatened by hunger.

-Due to the prolonged and recurring droughts, people, animals and nature in East Africa can hardly recover.
+Due to the prolonged and recurring droughts, people, animals, and nature in East Africa can hardly recover.
 Even when it rains, the arid soil can barely store the water.
-As a result, sudden rainfall sometimes leads to flooding in the drought-affected regions.
-In addition, East Africa has many overlapping disasters that weaken people's resilience: In the last two years, the region has repeatedly had to cope with major locust plagues.
-Add to this the Covid-19 pandemic and violent conflicts.
+The rainfall forecasts could trigger landslides in hilly areas of Kenya, eastern and western Uganda, Rwanda and Buruni.
+Flooding is also expected in Ethiopia, Somalia, South Sudan and eastern Uganda.
+In addition, East Africa has many overlapping disasters that weaken people's resilience: In recent years, the region has repeatedly had to cope with major locust plagues.
+Unfortunately, the favourable climate and vegetation conditions promote the reproduction and spread of the animals.
+Add to this the COVID-19 pandemic and violent conflicts.
 All these crises lead to additional crop failure and thus to hunger.
-Some 21 million people in East Africa are already suffering from hunger.
-It is feared that this number will increase if no rapid aid is provided now.
+Without rapid aid, the number of people who do not have enough to eat will continue to increase.

 A drought is a prolonged dry period.
 The absence of rainfall leads to water shortages.
 Water scarcity can have a variety of dramatic health, agricultural, economic, and environmental impacts.
-Droughts threaten people's livelihoods, increase the risk of disease and death.
+Droughts threaten people's livelihoods and increase the risk of disease and death.
 These climate change-induced circumstances lead to increased migration.

 The rise in temperature due to climate change is causing already dry regions to become drier and wet regions to become wetter.
 In East Africa, this means in many places that rising temperatures are causing water to evaporate more quickly.
 This increases the risk of droughts.
 In addition, droughts tend to last longer due to global warming.